Redocly/developer-portal-starter/reusables/for-developers/_platform_all_sign_up_as_a_seller_banner_sandbox_and_contact_support.md

-:::info Pro tip
+:::info Create Sandbox Account

-We recommend that you first sign up on https://sdash.sandbox.fast.co/ to create a sandbox account so that you can test your integration with test cards before going live.
+We recommend that you first sign up for a Fast Sandbox account at [sandbox.fast.co/business](https://sandbox.fast.co/business) so that you can test your integration with test cards before going live.

 :::